surajshetiya/surajshetiya.github.io/_posts/2017-02-15-Numerical-Issues.md

 The above expression can be validated by taking a few end points of the bins.

-The code in [MATLAB](https://en.wikipedia.org/wiki/MATLAB) that represents the above mapping is below.
+The code below in [MATLAB](https://en.wikipedia.org/wiki/MATLAB) represents the above mapping.
 ``` matlab
 function [ b ] = mapToBucket( Min, Max, num, x )
     G = max(( Max - Min ) / (num-3), 0.0001);